marcobevilacqua94/geodata-demo/README.md

 # geodata-demo
 GeoData Demo Documentation
+COMUNI ITALIANI VERSION

 This apps consents to specify points for a polygon on a map, with a date range, and see the database points which are inside the polygon and insertionDate in the range.

-GeoData Demo	1
-Project Repository:	1
-Infrastructure:	1
-Backend Environment:	4
-Frontend Environment:	4

 Project Repository:
-Clone the project geodata demo from : https://github.com/marcobevilacqua94/geodata-demo

-git clone https://github.com/marcobevilacqua94/geodata-demo.git
+Clone the project geodata demo from : https://github.com/marcobevilacqua94/geodata-demo git clone https://github.com/marcobevilacqua94/geodata-demo.git SELECT comuni BRANCH

 The repository contains 3 folders: geo-backend